grisuno/LazyOwn/COMMANDS.md

 - set url http://example.com
 - do_dmitry

-## start_server
-Start the chat server that listens for incoming connections.

-## start_client
-Start the chat client and connect to the server via the ngrok link.

-## handle_connection
-No description available.

-## receive_messages
-No description available.

-## send_messages
-No description available.

-## chat
-Start chat server or client depending on the input.

 ## graudit
 Executes the graudit command to perform a static code analysis with the specified options.